-While sugar is a natural substance found in healthy foods like fruit, milk and yogurt.
-We should limit the amount of added sugar we serve and consume.
+While sugar is a natural substance found in healthy foods like fruit, milk and yogurt, we should limit the amount of added sugar we serve and consume.
 Added sugars are often consumed in beverages, desserts, and the jams and syrups we use at breakfast.

 When considering the food you are serving, always look at the ingredients first.
+If you see items such as corn syrup, nectars, and cereal cannot have more than 6 grams of sugar per dry ounce.
+Starting on October 1, 2025, the limits will update to no more than 12 grams of added sugar per 6 ounces for yogurt and no more than 6 grams of added sugar per dry ounce for cereal.

-If you see items such as corn syrup, nectars, brown sugar, high fructose corn syrup, and dextrose, try to find an alternative, healthier item to serve.
-Remember, yogurt cannot have more than 23 grams of sugar per 6 ounce serving and cereal cannot have more than 6 grams of sugar per dry ounce.
+HELPFUL RESOURCE after Module One brown sugar, high fructose corn syrup, and dextrose, try to find an alternative, healthier item to serve.
+Remember, yogurt cannot have more than 23 grams of sugar per 6 ounce serving